Full & Partial Dentures

 Dentures are designed to replace multiple teeth missing from anywhere in your mouth, or even a complete row of missing teeth.
 They are prosthetic teeth attached to a base that looks like your gums.
 A denture can be partial or complete and either removable or retained by dental implants.

 If you’re looking for a new, custom-made denture, visiting Dr. Lloyd is the right choice for you!
-He and his team at Indigo Dental provide dentures for patients that are comfortable, modern, and reliable in nature.
+He and his team at Indigo Dental of Daytona Beach provide dentures for patients that are comfortable, modern, and reliable in nature.

 Do I Need A Full or Partial Denture?

 In order to replace your teeth with dentures, Dr. Lloyd will evaluate your tooth loss and determine whether or not a full or partial denture is needed.

 Your dentist’s goal is to save the natural teeth whenever possible.
 When one or more healthy teeth are present in the gum line, a partial denture is the best route.
 It clips into the mouth, fitting around the existing teeth sort of like a missing puzzle piece.
 The teeth in the partial denture are customized to match the size, shape, and shade of the rest of your smile.